vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 428 commits since the previous release, including 193 fixes.
+More than 430 commits since the previous release, including 194 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Mon May  2 03:30:52 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue May  3 03:06:20 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER

 ## Features

+- Binary API Compiler for C and C++
+  - Support api clients within VPP process ([2ca88ff97](https://gerrit.fd.io/r/gitweb?p=vpp.git;a=commit;h=2ca88ff97))
 - Build System
   - Make the build work on Debian 11 ([a47203128](https://gerrit.fd.io/r/gitweb?p=vpp.git;a=commit;h=a47203128))
 - Infrastructure Library